amitjoy/dependency-graph-osgi/README.md

 ### Usage

-To use this application, you need an OBR Index XML File.
+To use this application, you need an OBR (`OSGi Bundle Repository`) Index XML File.

 #### OBR Index Generation